sky4git/Connect-Genesis-WooCommerce/README.txt

 == Changelog ==

+= 2.1 =
+* Replace add_object_page method with add_menu_page to remain compatible with WordPress 4.5
+* Other minor housekeeping

 = 2.0 =
 * UI update to Material Design.
 * Option for 'Add to cart' text change added.
 * Better checking for WooCommerce availability.
 * Plugin is now its in own namespace to limit or eliminate ambiguity.
+* Plugin now requires PHP version 5.5 at least.

 = 1.0 =
 * Plugin Released.